LeonardoRick/unbabel-frontend-challenge/README.md

 During the usage of `vitest` I found this bug that already have an issue opened on github: <https://github.com/vitest-dev/vitest/issues/2393>.
 We should update the vitest version when its closed, since now we're using 0.24.3 to ensure it works on restart.

+Feedback: It was really fun to dive a little bit into vue and vue3.
+It's a really fast framework combined with vite!
+The development process is insanely fluid and the project was something nice to code!

 ## credits

 - <https://pinia.vuejs.org/introduction.html#basic-example>